School COVID-19 Protocols

 - Continued masking required for students, faculty and staff while indoors except while actively eating.

 - Parent and adult visitor presence on campus is restricted to vaccinated adults and verification of completed vaccination is necessary.
 Note: Verification is established by sharing vaccination cards or a photo image of the card.
 Parents and guardians will be able to register their vaccination verification prior to the start of the school year.

 - Vaccinated faculty and adults per Cal/OSHA may be unmasked in meetings or group settings such as faculty lounges or team meetings if vaccination status is verified and no students are present.

-As President Ann Marie Krejcarek embarked on the work of this past summer, she was guided by the words of one of our founders, Janet Erskine Stuart:
+As President Ann Marie Krejcarek embarked on the work of summer 2020, she was guided by the words of one of our founders, Janet Erskine Stuart:

 “It is always here and now, there is always the present moment to do the very best we can with, and the future depends on the way these moments are spent.”